Eisheiligen in Germany – The German Ice Saints of May

 eisheilige

 St. Sophia of Rome died in 304, an early Virgin Martyr under Diocletian.
 She’s known as Cold Sophie or even Pissing Sophie (because of rain).
-People do confuse her with the many other Sophies, including St Sophia of Milan, Galatia, or Minden… Her relics are in the Alsace, and she’s better known in Germany as an Ice Saint than in Rome.
+People often confuse her with the many other Sophies, including St. Sophia of Milan, Galatia, or Minden.
+Her relics are in the Alsace, and she’s more famous in Germany as an Ice Saint than she is in Rome as an ordinary Saint.

 Is weather REALLY Colder until After the Eisheiligen?